BacAmorim/IntroductionToJulia-QuantumAgora/README.md

 # IntroductionToJulia-QuantumAgora
-Materials for "Introduction to the Julia programming language" talk at the Quantum Agora meetings, organized by the [Quantum.Mattar@PT network](https://quantummatterpt.weebly.com).
+Materials for "Introduction to the Julia programming language" talk at the Quantum Agora meetings, organized by the [Quantum.Matter@PT network](https://quantummatterpt.weebly.com).

 **Title**: *Introduction to the Julia programming language* **Abstract**: